jackarian/Pi-OLED-V2/README.md

 ===========================================================

-I dicided to develop this feature just to have possibility to drive raspberry GPIO using daemon pigpio, this can help you to focus on developing instead of waste your time configuring machine.
+I dicided to develop this feature just to have possibility to drive raspberry GPIO using daemon pigpio, this can help you to focus on developing instead of wasting your time configuring machine.

 how to use?
 ============